diegargon/monnet/README.md

 ```
 and paste the ssh pub key

-If you don't use ssh-copy-id you must set 'host key manually'
+If you don't use ssh-copy-id you must add manually the known_host (Monnet server side)

 ```
 ssh-keyscan -t ecdsa,ed25519 -H server.example.com >> ~/.ssh/known_hosts 2>&1
 ```

-If the host fingerprint change remove first the old one
+If the host fingerprint change you must remove first the old one

 ```
 ssh-keygen -R